nixworks/public/news/2017/09/11/index.md

 ##### Politics of the Philippines
 ### [Philippine Justice secretary Vitaliano Aguirre is caught allegedly conspiring a lawsuit against opposition Senator Risa Hontiveros. ](/news/2017/09/11/philippine-justice-secretary-vitaliano-aguirre-is-caught-allegedly-conspiring-a-lawsuit-against-opposition-senator-risa-hontiveros.md)
-_Context: Vitaliano Aguirre, Politics of the Philippines, lawsuit, Justice, Philippines, Risa Hontiveros, senators_
+_Context: Risa Hontiveros, lawsuit, Justice, Philippines, Vitaliano Aguirre, Politics of the Philippines, senators_

 ##### Catalan independence
 ### [Around a million people rally in Barcelona to mark the National Day of Catalonia and to support the upcoming independence referendum on 1 October. ](/news/2017/09/11/around-a-million-people-rally-in-barcelona-to-mark-the-national-day-of-catalonia-and-to-support-the-upcoming-independence-referendum-on-1-oc.md)
-_Context: Catalan independence, secession, Barcelona, National Day of Catalonia_
+_Context: Catalan independence, National Day of Catalonia, secession, Barcelona_

 ## [Previous Day...](/news/2017/09/10/index.md)